Big 5 Conservation, National Parks

 Hwange is regarded as one of the top three places in Africa to view elephants in their natural habitat, and this is the only volunteer programme in this part of Zimbabwe, presenting a truly unique opportunity to get involved and make a difference!

-Join a team of professional rangers, learn to track and monitor big game including elephant, leopard and lion, and assist with infrastructure development within the parks.
-This project is a unique opportunity for volunteers who are looking for a true wilderness experience.
+Join a team of professional rangers, monitor big game including elephant, wild dog and lion, and assist with vital infrastructure development projects within the parks.
+This project is a unique opportunity for volunteers who are looking for a true wilderness experience, and want to gain an understanding of how a National Park operates.

 Monitor critical elephant populations and their movements, and gather data for research projects and policy-making.
 Volunteers maintain and restore key waterpoints, repair damage throughout the park and restore roads and riverbanks, plus take advantage of amazing wildlife viewing, in this off-the-beaten-track adventure.

-The Big 5 Conservation Programme works around the full moon, as this and the period just afterwards, is when some animals, especially lions, tend to be most active, and when poaching is often at its worst.
+The Big 5 Conservation Programme works around the full moon, as this and the period just afterwards, is when some animals, especially lions, tend to be most active.

-Your activities and itinerary will depend on the time of year you are in the park – but rest assured, there is plenty to do year-round.
+Your activities and itinerary will depend on the time of year you are in the park – but rest assured, there is plenty to do year-round and your work will always be necessary and interesting.

 Volunteers monitor animal movements, recording the location of specific animals and herds, and look at the composition of known groups of elephants.
 Hwange has a very large population of elephants (in the region of 30,000-40,000) and they can be very destructive in their search for food and water.